-In a sauté pan over medium heat, cook corn in 2 tablespoons canola oil until just heated through, 2–3 minutes.
+For cakes: In a pan over medium heat, warm 2 tablespoons of oil.
+Add corn and cook until just heated through, about 2 to 3 minutes.
 Remove from heat and season to taste with salt and pepper.
 Set aside.

-Spread cornmeal mixture to a ¾-inch thickness in a greased baking pan and let set in the refrigerator until firm, at least 1 hour.
+Spread cornmeal mixture to a ¾-inch thickness in prepared pan and refrigerate for at least 1 hour, or until firm.

 When cornmeal mixture is set, cut into rounds with a cookie cutter or the rim of a clean glass to make eight rounds.

 In a skillet, warm remaining ½ cup of oil over high heat.
 Dip cornmeal rounds into flour, brush off excess, and fry for 2 to 3 minutes per side, or until crisp and golden brown.
 Drain on paper towels and keep warm.